featurevisor/featurevisor/docs/plugins.md

 ### rootDirectoryPath

-This is the root directory path of the project where the CLI was executed from.
+This is the root directory path of the Featurevisor project where the CLI was executed from.

 ### projectConfig